scotow/dropit/README.md

 - Archive download
 - Downloads limit
 - JSON or plain text response (helpful for scripting)
-- Authenticate upload, download and/or Web UI using Basic HTTP Auth or LDAP
+- Authenticate upload and/or download using Basic HTTP Auth or LDAP (direct bind or dn search)
 - Upload files from a minimalist web interface:
   - Drag & drop
   - QRCode generation